kietnguyen335445/fullstack-docker/README.md

 # Fullstack Docker

-This repository contains a full-stack application setup using Docker.
-It includes both frontend and backend components, as well as necessary configurations for Docker.
+This will create a Docker Compose pipeline including React Front End, Express API Backend, NGINX Reverse Proxy Server for React and Express services, MySQL Database and admin interface for MySQL.
 ## Getting Started

 ### Prerequisites